Shubh6665/product-autocomplete-backend/README.md

-# 📦 Product Autocomplete API
+# 📦 Product Autocomplete Backend

 A simple **Node.js + Express** backend that provides **autocomplete search** functionality on a list of products stored in a local JSON file (seeded from DummyJSON API).